Offering Representation In An ALR Hearing After A DWI Arrest

 A drunk driving arrest is two-faceted: The administrative aspect may affect your driving privileges, while the criminal aspect may result in penalties such as jail time and a damaging criminal record.
-At Hunt & Tuegel, PLLC, our attorneys are determined to provide our DWI defense clients with our best efforts at obtaining the best attainable outcomes in both the administrative and criminal matters.
+At Russell D. Hunt Sr., Attorney at Law, he is determined to provide his DWI defense clients with his best efforts at obtaining the best attainable outcomes in both the administrative and criminal matters.

 Act Right Away For The Best Chance At Keeping Your Driving Privileges